 Larson, K. D., & Dieckmann, H. (2019).
-Fundamental accounting principles (16th Canadian ed., Vol. 1).
+Fundamental accounting principles (16th Can. ed., Vol. 1).
 Mississauga, ON: McGraw-Hill Ryerson Limited.

 This text includes Connect with Smartbook Online Access.
 Both the text and Connect will be used extensively.
 Students will require an appropriate calculator.
 The calculator function of a cell phone is not sufficient.
+Students may use only approved calculators for examinations.